terrehbyte/StarRatings/README.md

 - [ ] Integrate localization
 - [ ] Create a custom user control to encourage custom theme adoption

+## Known Issues

+- Rating tags are not visible on a game until the next time the game is viewed

 ## License

 MIT License (c) Terry Nguyen 2022